Qinti/nazca/README.md

 #### Getters and Setters
 The concept of the getters nd setters is used in ES6 and in the old style JS.
-Sometimes you want the property act as a method. doing some other actions prt of setting the properties.
+Sometimes you want the property act as a method. doing some other actions apart of setting the properties.
 In nazca to declare the getter, you should use `<` operator at the beginnings, for the setter, use `>`.
 Let's see another example, where we get and set the variable.
 Please replace the content of the `include.nazca` with this code:
 ```javascript